Quick answer

 Booking an empty leg, step by step

 The flow is shorter than people expect.
 You find a leg that fits, you check the price, and you confirm — the operator handles the aircraft from there.
+There is no membership, no deposit to browse, and no obligation in seeing a number.

-In practice: search your route to see what's live and get an indicative price; if a leg matches, request confirmed pricing and the broker comes back with a firm, flyable quote — usually within the hour.
-There's no membership, no deposit to browse, and no obligation in seeing a number.
-You only commit once you've seen a confirmed price you're happy with.
+In practice: you search your route to see what is live and get an indicative price; if a leg matches, you request confirmed pricing and the broker comes back with a firm, flyable quote, usually within the hour.
+The broker needs only the basics to do that — route, date and passenger count — and they handle the contract and payment once you decide to go ahead.
+You commit only when you have seen a confirmed price you are happy with.

 What to expect when you fly